nbenko1/monopoly_speed/README.md

 ## Set Up

 To run the simulator, go into the run_game.py file and configure a simulation using the variables at the top of the file.
-Once the simulation is complete, it will create a number of CSV files that report all the details of each game.
+Once the simulation is complete, it will create a number of CSV files that report all the details of the games that were played.
+And if you want to watch it work, you can enable real-time print statements that explain whats happening in the game.

 ## File Descriptions: